 - Copy of the passport or identity card

-Once your application is accepted by Paris 1 Panthéon-Sorbonne, you will receive your admission certificate within one month.
+Once your application is accepted by Paris 1 Panthéon-Sorbonne, you will receive your admission certificate by the end of June.

 If you are accepted to take part in an exchange programme, once you are officially nominated you will receive a link within a month that will allow you to apply for this exchange programme.
 You will remain enrolled at your home university to which you will continue to pay your usual tuition fees.
 You do not need to pay any tuition fees to Paris 1 Panthéon-Sorbonne.